Popmotion/popmotion/packages/react-pose-text/README.md

 ## License

-React Pose Text is free to use for **non-profit** use under a GPL-v3 license.
+React Pose Text is free for **non-profit** use under a GPL-v3 license.

 A permissive, commercial license is exclusive to backers of the [Popmotion Patreon](https://patreon.com/popmotion)!